-At the time of going to press, the Executive Committee had held six meetings during the Congress year.
+At the time of going to press, the Executive Committee had held six full meetings during the Congress year (all online).
+The Executive Committee also held a number of informal online meetings, to keep in touch during the coronavirus pandemic crisis.